Spits-lab/Inferring_aneuploidy/README.md

 # Authors

-Pedro Granjo, Claudia Spits
-Genetics Reproduction & Development Research Group
+Pedro Granjo and  Claudia Spits from the VUB - Genetics Reproduction & Development Research Group

 ---